AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/globalSEO.rst

 Global SEO
 =====================

-The **Global SEO** tab gives you general feedback on your calculator text, such as word length, bullet list quality and have you remember to include alt text in all your images?
+The **Global SEO** tab gives you general feedback on your calculator text, such as word length, bullet list quality, and have you remember to include alt text in all your images?

 .. _globalSEOExample:
 .. figure:: global-seo-eg.png